FaisalBackoban/UTM-TIS/designthinking.md

 ## Description
 -Group project<br>
-A group project which we utilised design thinking process to solve problem, made a group report and a video showing the process.
+In a group project in which we utilized a design thinking process to solve problems, made a group report and a video showing the process.

 ### Report
 [Detail Step.docx](https://github.com/jun9187/designThinking/files/13503831/Detail.Step.docx)